 A LOVING MISCONCEPTION

 As Empaths we believe in BIG love, romantic love, Hollywood romanticized love, poetic love, and of course EPIC love!
-We believe that we should love even when it is not reciprocated, and sometimes, is at the detriment to our happiness and personal safety.
+We believe that we should love even when it is not reciprocated, and sometimes, at the expense of our happiness and personal safety.

 The idea of “loving” people at its most basic level is really more about having a loving kindness attitude toward everyone we meet.
 And we can certainly do this!
-This includes loving those that are grumpy and angry and not so nice to us.
+This includes loving those that are grumpy and not so nice to us.
 As a matter of fact, we should definitely be kinder to those people.
-But we shouldn’t date them, marry them or procreate with them.
+But we shouldn’t date them, marry them, befriend them, or procreate with them.

 Having compassion for others is not the same as trying to save them.
 Often times, with us empaths, we are really seeking to save a part of ourselves that we feel we either lost, or is perhaps not good enough to be loved.
 We then project (there is that word everyone hates) our needs onto our “pet project” and become infinitely disappointed when they do not live up to our expectations.